-It's not always the centerpiece, but the bass is probably the most important instrument on a tire stand.
+It's not always the centrepiece, but the bass is probably the most important instrument on a tire stand.

 It's easy to learn the basics of bass, but make no mistake in your assumptions as a beginner.